univention/univention-corporate-server/services/univention-ad-connector/README.md

   and Active Directory to keep all objects in sync, neither during start up nor periodically.
 * The AD-Connector only synchronizes a subset of all attributes, objects and OUs/containers.
 This subset is defined by the mapping.
-* During startup, the script `/usr/sbin/univention-ad-connector` converts the mapping UCR template file `/etc/univention/connector/mapping` to a `mapping.py` in the same directory.
-* If customers adjust the file `mapping.py`, it will get overwriten during the next service restart.
-* If customers adjust the UCR template file `mapping`, the change will be very persistent, even over updates of the Debian package, e.g. during errata updates. dpkg will write the updated `mapping` to a file `mapping.dpkg-new`.
-* Customers should not adjust the `mapping` manually and should instead create a `localmapping.py`.
+* Customers should not adjust the `mapping.py` manually and should instead create a `localmapping.py`.
 * When the AD-Connector starts, it first syncs from UDM/OpenLDAP to Active Directory.
 But it doesn't re-sync everything at that point, it just waits for changes.
 * Changes from the OpenLDAP site are communicated by the Listener module to AD-Connector via Python `pickle` files